 BARBARA HAMBY, Distinguished University Scholar, MA, Florida State University (1981), specializes in poetry and fiction.
-She is the author of four books of poetry, most recently All-Night Lingo Tango (2009) and Babel (2004).
+She is the author of six books of poetry, most recently On the Street of Divine Love: New and Selected Poems (2014) and Bird Odyssey (2018).
 Her book of linked stories, Lester Higata's 20th Century, won the 2010 Iowa Short Fiction Award/John Simmons Award and was published by the University of Iowa Press.
 She also co-edited an anthology of poetry, Seriously Funny, with her husband David Kirby.
 She was a 2010 Guggenheim fellow in poetry.
-Her poems have appeared in Best American Poetry 2000, 2009 and 2010.
+Her poems have appeared in The New Yorker, Poetry, The Paris Review, Yale Review, American Poetry Review, and many other many other magazines. as well as Best American Poetry 2000, 2009 and 2010.

 - On the Street of Divine Love, University of Pittsburgh Press, 2014.